leuas/Vrdndi/README.md

 ### Residual Block:

-Used a pre-activation structure instead of post-activation for the Residual block; added an SE block to "gate" each token to pick out the important one;  and replaced the common GLU with SiLU to keep consistency with SWiGLU, since they are almost interchangeable.
+Used a pre-activation structure instead of post-activation for the Residual block; added an SE block to "gate" each token to pick out the important one;  and replaced the common GELU with SiLU to keep consistency with SWiGLU, since they are almost interchangeable.

 ![[Residual block ]](docs/images/Residual_block_structure.svg)